ifonseca69/ai-case-study/README.md

 In summary, SparkCognition’s AI-driven innovations have transformed industries, enhanced safety, and optimized supply chains.

-* Measuring success in the field of artificial intelligence (AI) involves various **core metrics and performance indicators**.
-Let’s explore some of these metrics and how they apply to  **SparkCognition**:
+* Measuring success in artificial intelligence (AI) involves various **core metrics and performance indicators**.
+Let’s explore some of these metrics and how they apply to  SparkCognition:

 1.  **Model Quality Metrics**: